dinoboy197/CarND-Traffic-Sign-Classifier-Project/README.md

 | .00	      			| Road Narrows on the Right		 				|
 | .00				    | Slippery Road                            		|

 For the fifth image, the model is most confident that this is a Keep Right sign (probability of 0.46), and the image does contain a Keep Right sign.
 Note that the "second place" probability for Speed Limit (30km/h) is not far behind.
-The top five soft max probabilities were
+The top five soft max probabilities are

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|